Milton Range

 Milton Range is a rifle range east of Gravesend.
 It was formerly served by Milton Range Halt.

 Police Training Centre

 There is an establishment for the training of specialist police officers.
 It includes a mock high street with replicas of shops such as a Post Office, a Barclays bank & a Your Move estate agents.
-There are also 2 trains, a London Underground 1959 stock, & a BR Class 303 driving trailer unit.
+There are also 2 trains, a London Underground 1959 Stock carriage and a British Rail Class 303 driving trailer coach.